xiaohw7/cgmoi/README.md

 - Another way of accelerating stepper motor is do gradually quicken pulses sent to motor (ramping).
 Code is in `Stepper_motor_driver3.ino`.

 - Another sketch based on is conjured up Stepper_motor_driver2.ino is conjured up with the intention of enabling user to input number of steps the user wishes the stepper motor to rotate.
 Code is in `rotate_topplate.ino`.
 Starting position of stepper motor when user first uploads the code is always regarded as the origin.
 User can instruct stepper motor to rotate to a specific position that is a certain number of steps away from the origin.
 Positive steps are in the clockwise direction from the origin while negative steps are in the counter clockwise direction from the origin.
 Note that location of origin stays the same the whole time while using the code and only changes if user resets the Arduino or uploads the code again.

+- There was a problem of code running twice for one input.
+Problem was solved by setting serial monitor to 'No line ending'.
+Code is in `rotate_topplate.ino`.

 - Stepper motor to use 36V from power supply.